tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-27-value-of-tech-comm-in-company-part4.md

 ## Docs aren't the espresso machine

 One problem is that documentation as an asset aren't sexy &mdash; they don't have a high value or esteem in an organization.
 People dislike the very idea of docs.
 As mentioned earlier, for UX designers, the very inclusion of docs suggests a failure in design.
-For product managers, the idea that their product, which is supposed to be easy and intuitive/simple to use, should actually require a lot of documentation also suggests failure.
+For product managers, the idea that their product (which is supposed to be easy and intuitive/simple to use) should actually require a lot of documentation also suggests failure.
 Your product needed help for users to understand it?
 Oh, it needed docs, like a cripple needs a crutch.
 Users, too, do not welcome a hefty user guide in a welcome light.
 Just as the almighty thud would fill users with dread in the days of print, infinite online pages overwhelm users with a sense of distaste as well.

 If docs are our only contribution, will we ever rise above our low place on the totem pole of value?
 Can we move past the idea that the technical writer merely contributes documentation?
 Why should we do that, and what would these additional avenues of value look like?